FractalBlocks/Fractal.js/readme.md

 - Notify when a service receive an event with no handler
 - Notify when receive a task with no handler
-- Add async/await transform to babel plugins in quickstart, examples and fractal-core
+- Implement task middleware, this allows modules to take control on module tasks (FEATURE)
-- Implement and document serviceTest
+- Implement and document serviceTest (FEATURE)
 - Implement an example of whole service pattern, serviceTest module and API definitions
 - Implement _error task and attach it by default, this can be done all error handling
 - Implement module validation and dispatch a semantic error